aaronsawatsky/projects/README.md

 Another project inspired by jsbeginners.com.
 The project as it stands now displays the current date and time in a small, rounded window.
 Upcoming changes:
-  - CSS style the window to mimic an smartphone lock screen (in terms of format and shape)
+  - CSS style the window to mimic a smartphone lock screen (in terms of format and shape)
   - CSS style the font and spacing
   - Add background image